- Careers

 Joining us is the start of a rewarding, meaningful career.
 One where you gain nationally recognised qualifications, develop specialist skills, and make a lasting impact on the communities you serve.

-Once you’re competent, you’ll earn over £38,800 within 2 years, with opportunities to grow your career, specialise, and progress into leadership roles.
+Once you’re competent, you’ll earn over £38,800 within two years, starting on a salary of £30,384, with clear opportunities to develop your career, specialise, and progress into leadership roles.

 Become a firefighter with Cheshire Fire and Rescue Service and discover a career that’s truly more than you expect.